Inside: 10 baby sleep strategies that focus on getting baby to sleep through the night so you can finally get some rest

 If you fancy something more structured, a sleep and feeding schedule may be the way to go.
 This will help ensure your newborn doesn’t sleep too much in the day AND help ensure baby drinks enough milk in the day (as per step #3).

 Both my babies and I loved following a schedule!
-Lots of benefits for baby, mom and the whole family.
+Lots of benefits of starting a flexible newborn sleep schedule for baby, mom and the whole family.

 #5 Create a magical sleep environment EVERY NAPTIME and extend this to a bed and bath time routine in the evening